Table Of Contents

 IGMP Version 3

 In support of the IGMPv3 feature in Cisco IOS Release 12.4(15)T, the groups and count keywords were added to the show ip igmp snooping command, and the output of the show ip igmp snooping command was modified to include global information about IGMP snooping groups.
-Use the show ip igmp snooping command with the groups keyword to display the multicast table learned by IGMP snooping for all VLANs, or that the show ip igmp snooping command with the groups keyword, vlan-id keyword, and vlan-id argument to display the multicast table learned by IGMP snooping for a specific VLAN.
+Use the show ip igmp snooping command with the groups keyword to display the multicast table learned by IGMP snooping for all VLANs, or the show ip igmp snooping command with the groups keyword, vlan-id keyword, and vlan-id argument to display the multicast table learned by IGMP snooping for a specific VLAN.
 Use the show ip igmp snooping command with the groups and count keywords to display the number of multicast groups learned by IGMP snooping.

 Configuring Per-Port Storm Control